disarm-platform/docs/app-v2/record.md

 # Record

-The DiSARM application has a built in "form builder" that tailors itself based on the data entered by the user.
 To begin entering data into the DiSARM application:

 Select the "Data Collection/IRS Record" module from the User Page or Sidebar.
 When you visit the data collection module for the first time you will be presented with a page that looks like: